GSI-HPC/ltsm/README.md

 2. Lustre TSM Copytool.
 3. TSM console client.
 4. Benchmark and test suite.
-5. Lustre TSM file system daemon.
+5. Lustre TSM storage API/library and daemon.

 # Introduction into Lustre HSM
 Lustre has since version 2.5 hierarchical storage management (HSM) capabilities, that is, data can be automatically